elfraiman/incentro-spotify-page/README.md

 # Spotify AI - Intelligent Music Discovery

-My application to Incentro for the Senior engineer position.
+My application to Incentro for the Senior Engineer position.
-The goal was to create a single web page that connects to spotify API and has Voice regonition.
+The goal was to create a single web page that connects to the Spotify API and has voice recognition.
-I've added some more features since I had some time left within the time frame such as incentro specific styling responsive design & I've integrated an AI LLM to allow the user to get some help looking for new music.
+I've added some more features since I had time left within the timeframe, such as Incentro-specific styling, responsive design, and I've integrated an AI LLM to allow users to get help discovering new music.

-Down below is the full details of the project including technologies, features and the tools I used to create the application.
+Below are the full details of the project, including technologies, features, and the tools I used to create the application.

 ## 🎵 Features